Number of Trails: || 80

 || More Difficult

-Enjoy immediate access to over 100 miles of well marked trails in the Hickory Ridge trail system and Charles C. Deam Wilderness area.
+Enjoy immediate access to 45 miles of well marked trails in the Hickory Ridge trail system.
+Just a short ride to the Charles C. Deam Wilderness area where there is another 35 miles of trails.
+There is TWO HOURS of riding on our "special use" permit trails where you DO NOT have to have a permit bridle tag.
 These trails will take you to some of the most beautiful scenery that Indiana has to offer.
 You can ride to lake Monroe for a swim, ride to "Lost Cabin Pass" for dinner (only on special events), ride to the Log Church on trail 10.
 We can get you a guide and set up a customized trail adventure just for YOU. (get with Kim about that).

 You will need to purchase "Bridle Tags" to ride in the Hoosier National Forest.
 You may buy them on site at the MTR Outpost Store.